junxit/us-congress-code/title-10/chapter-9a/sec-240e.md

 ## Notes

+1 See References in Text note below.

+### Editorial Notes

 ### Codification

 Text of section, as added by Pub.
 L. 115–91, is based on text of subsecs. (a) and (b) of section 1003 of Pub.
 L. 114–328, div.
 A, title X, Dec.
 23, 2016, 130 Stat.
 2380, which were formerly set out in a note under section 2222 of this title, prior to repeal by Pub.
 L. 115–91, div.
 A, title X, § 1002(f)(3), Dec.
 12, 2017, 131 Stat.
 1542.

+### References in Text

+Chapter 137 of this title, referred to in subsec. (a), was repealed by Pub.
+L. 116–283, div.
+A, title XVIII, § 1881(a), Jan.
+1, 2021, 134 Stat.
+4293, effective Jan.
+1, 2022, in conjunction with the transfer and reorganization of acquisition provisions in this title by Pub.
+L. 116–283, div.
+A, title XVIII, Jan.
+1, 2022, 134 Stat.
+4149.

 ### Amendments